 “It is also vital that charities applying to register use the free registration support available on our website and/or the support of a Helper Group details of which can be found on our website here.’’
 To find out more about registration – and what your charity should do to prepare for registration now click here.

 An organisation has 30 days to submit its registration application from the date it is called forward to apply, with all applicants urged to use the Commission’s free registration support to assist them.

 Under the Charities Act (Northern Ireland) 2008, charity trustees have a statutory duty to apply to register their charity with the Commission.
 If the trustees fail to apply to register or fail to supply the Commission with the required documents and information, they will be in breach of the law.

 If an application for registration is unsuccessful, the Commission will write to the organisation explaining why this decision has been reached.

 This should inform the organisation’s next steps and they may be able to reapply in the future.
 The Commission will also explain the process the organisation can use if it disagrees with a decision or wishes to challenge the decision by requesting an internal review or by applying to the Charity Tribunal.

-If an organisation is unsuccessful in the registration process, the Commission will also notify HMRC.
+If an organisation is unsuccessful in the registration process, the Commission will also notify HMRC if applicable.
 HMRC provide charitable tax benefits under the Finance Act 2010 and any decision to remove charitable benefits (for example Gift Aid) will be reassessed by them.